-Intergroup Dialogue (IGD) at Dartmouth is a seven-week curriculum comprised of an interdisciplinary blend of readings, experiential learning activities, reflective writing, and opportunities to practice and engage in respectful dialogue.
+Intergroup Dialogue (IGD) at Dartmouth is a six-week curriculum that provides opportunities to practice and engage in respectful dialogue.
 Each dialogue focuses on a specific social identity category (e.g., race, sexuality, socioeconomic status) as a way to deepen learning and enhance students' knowledge, understanding, and awareness about diversity and social justice.
 IGD is a structured, sequenced, and sustained educational program that blends cognitive, affective, and experiential pedagogical approaches to learning.
 Focusing not only on content, but also process, IGD is a safe space where personal narratives, story sharing, and tense moments of conflict can be utilized for learning.
 IGD is offered each fall and winter term.
 Please email firstname.lastname@example.org for more information.

-The dialogue on sexuality sought to engage students from a diverse set of backgrounds to critically examine and challenge their own and their peer's understanding of sexual identity.
-Participants engaged in dialogue on the language of sexual identity, the complexities and fluidities of desires and practices, coming out, homophobia and heterosexism, and associated cycles of oppression and privilege.
+Dialogues on sexuality seek to engage students from a diverse set of backgrounds to critically examine and challenge their own and their peers' understanding of sexual identity.
+Participants engage in dialogue on the language of sexual identity, the complexities and fluidities of desires and practices, coming out, homophobia and heterosexism, and associated cycles of oppression and privilege.

-The dialogue on race sought to engage students from a diverse set of backgrounds to critically examine and challenge their own and their peers' understand of racial identity, power, and privilege.
-Participants engaged in dialogue on the language of race, the intersections of different social identities, the socialization of race, racism and microaggressions, and associated cycles of oppression and privilege.
-Through story sharing and perspective taking, participants gained skills that will enable them to navigate difficult experiences around race.
+Dialogues on race seek to engage students from a diverse set of backgrounds to critically examine and challenge their own and their peers' understanding of racial identity, power, and privilege.
+Participants engage in dialogue on the language of race, the intersections of different social identities, the socialization of race, racism and microaggressions, and associated cycles of oppression and privilege.
+Through story sharing and perspective taking, participants gain skills that will enable them to navigate difficult conversations and experiences around race.